microsoftgraph/entra-powershell/development-docs/design-guidelines/cmdlet-best-practices.md

 #### Valid Output Types

 If the cmdlet returns an object, the type of the object returned must be defined; the output type for a cmdlet should _never_ be `object`, `PSObject`, `PSCustomObject` or the like.
 Returning these types of objects makes it difficult for the user to anticipate which properties will be found on the object returned from the cmdlet.
+Returning Microsoft Graph types is highly recommended.

 In order to preserve proper piping scenarios, the output type for a cmdlet should _never_ be a `string`.
 If a cmdlet is expected to return a `string`, the suggestion is to introduce a new type that encapsulates the `string` information as a property and return that object.
 The PowerShell language revolves around objects and passing them around cmdlets; returning `string` objects can introduce inconsistencies in the piping experience for users.